Canada–United States relations: Illicit drugs

 In 2003, the American government became concerned when members of the Canadian government announced plans to decriminalize the use of cannabis.
 David Murray, an assistant to the U.S. Drug Czar John P. Walters, said in a CBC interview that, "We would have to respond.
 We would be forced to respond."
 However, the election of the Conservative Party in early 2006 halted the liberalization of cannabis laws until the Liberal Party of Canada legalized recreational cannabis use in 2018.

 A 2007 joint report by American and Canadian officials on cross-border drug smuggling indicated that, despite their best efforts, "drug trafficking still occurs in significant quantities in both directions across the border.
 The principal illicit substances smuggled across our shared border are MDMA (Ecstasy), cocaine, and cannabis" The report indicated that Canada was a major producer of Ecstasy and marijuana for the U.S. market, while the U.S. was a transit country for cocaine entering Canada.

+Defense acquisitions

+In January 2026, U.S. Ambassador to Canada Pete Hoekstra warned that PM Mark Carney's decision to scale back or cancel Canada's planned F-35 purchase over tariff threats would require changes to NORAD, with the United States likely acquiring additional aircraft and sending fighter jets into Canadian airspace.

+In the context of these developments, reports indicated growing debate within Canada regarding its defence relationship with the United States, particularly in relation to military procurement and strategic dependence.
+According to statements attributed to Canadian prime minister Mark Carney and reporting by multiple media outlets, the government signaled a policy direction aimed at reducing reliance on U.S. military equipment and increasing domestic defence procurement.
+Carney was reported to have emphasized strengthening Canada's domestic defence industry and diversifying procurement sources.

+Media coverage also noted that Canada's defence spending has historically been closely linked to U.S. suppliers, with some reports citing approximately 70 percent dependence on American military procurement.
+The proposed policy shift was described by analysts as part of a broader effort to increase national defence autonomy and support domestic industry.